Who will make the USWNT roster for the 2023 Women's World Cup?

 Defenders

-Sofia Huerta Becky Sauerbrunn Kelley O’Hara Tierna Davidson Emily Sonnett Alana Cook Crystal Dunn Casey Krueger
+Sofia Huerta Kelley O’Hara Tierna Davidson Emily Sonnett Alana Cook Crystal Dunn Casey Krueger

 Emily Fox